Clinkle/objective-c-style-guide/README.md

 }
 ```

-If the name of a `BOOL` property is expressed as an adjective, the property can omit the “is” prefix, but should specify the conventional name for the getter.
+If the name of a `BOOL` property is expressed as an adjective, the property can omit the `is` prefix, but should specify the `is`-prefixed name for the getter.
 For example:

 ```objc
 @property (nonatomic, assign, getter=isEditable) BOOL editable;